 Early childhood is an exciting time of rapid physical, cognitive, and social-emotional development.
-The experiences young children have during these early years are critical for healthy brain development and set the stage for lifelong learning and well-being.^{108,109} Just as rich, stimulating environments can promote development, early negative experiences can have lasting effects.
-For example, gaps in language development between children from disadvantaged backgrounds and their more advantaged peers can be seen by 18 months of age;110 those disparities that persist until kindergarten tend to predict later academic problems.111
+The experiences young children have during these early years are critical for healthy brain development and set the stage for lifelong learning and well-being. ^{118,119} Just as rich, stimulating environments can promote development, early negative experiences can have lasting effects.
+For example, gaps in language development between children from disadvantaged backgrounds and their more advantaged peers can be seen by 18 months of age; 120 those disparities that persist until kindergarten tend to predict later academic problems.
+121

 Access to early care and education.
 Though high-quality early care and education can promote development, families often face barriers in accessing these opportunities for their children.
-Families living in rural areas are more likely to face an inadequate child care supply, but Arizona families in both urban and rural areas face a gap between the number of young children and the availability of licensed child care.^{112,113,114} In fact, Arizona has a deficit of about 22,230 licensed early care and education slots to meet the needs of working families, without accounting for parents continuing their own education, or those not in the workforce but seeking out early learning programs to help assure their preschool age children are able to make a strong start in school.115 Even when early education, only 19 percent of four-year-olds in Arizona are enrolled in publicly-funded free or reduced cost preschool programs, compared to 41 percent nationally.116 If not enrolled in publicly-funded programs, the annual cost of full-time center-based care for a young child in Arizona is nearly equal to the cost of a year at a public college.^{117,118}
+Families living in rural areas are more likely to face an inadequate child care supply, but Arizona families in both urban and rural areas face a gap between the number of young children and the availability of licensed child care.
+122,123,124 In fact, Arizona has a deficit of about 22,230 licensed early care and education slots to meet the needs of working families, without accounting for parents continuing their own education, or those not in the workforce but seeking out early learning programs to help assure their preschool age children are able to make a strong start in school.
+125 Even when early education is available, the cost can be prohibitive.
+According to the U.S. Department of Education, only 19 percent of four-year-olds in Arizona are enrolled in publicly-funded free or reduced cost preschool programs, compared to 41 percent nationally.
+126 If not enrolled in publicly-funded programs, the annual cost of full-time center-based care for a young child in Arizona is nearly equal to the cost of a year at a public college.
+127,128

-Child care subsidies can be a support for families who have financial barriers to accessing early learning services.119 In June 2019, for the first time since the Great Recession, the Arizona Department of Economic Security's (DES) child care subsidy waiting list was suspended, meaning all children who qualify for subsidies are able to receive them, assuming that they are able to find a provider.120 This is due to \$56 million in additional federal funds from the Child Care and Development Fund (CCDF) that was authorized by the State Legislature, and the funding increase has also allowed DES to increase provider reimbursement rates, which may make it easier for families to use their child care subsidies.121 disadvantaged backgrounds.^{122,123,124} Children whose education begins in high quality preschool programs repeat grades less frequently, obtain higher scores on standardized tests, experience fewer behavior problems, and are more likely to graduate from high school.125 This translates into a return on investment to society through increased educational achievement and employment, reductions in crime, and better overall health of children as they mature into adults.^{126,127} Not only does access to affordable, quality child care make a positive difference for children's health and development, it also allows parents to maintain stable employment and support their families.128 The early care education system in tribal communities often consists of a complex network of center-based and home-based care and education settings with funding from varied sources including tribal governments, federal grants, and the Arizona Department of Education.129
+Child care subsidies can be a support for families who have financial barriers to accessing early learning services.
+129 In June 2019, for the first time since the Great Recession, the Arizona Department of Economic Security's (DES) child care subsidy waiting list was suspended, meaning all children who qualify for subsidies are able to receive them, assuming that they are able to find a provider.
+130 This is due to \$56 million in additional federal funds from the Child Care and Development Fund (CCDF) that was authorized by the State Legislature, and the funding increase has also allowed DES to increase provider reimbursement rates, which may make it easier for families to use their child care subsidies.
+131 disadvantaged backgrounds. ^{132,133,134} Children whose education begins in high quality preschool programs repeat grades less frequently, obtain higher scores on standardized tests, experience fewer behavior problems, and are more likely to graduate from high school.
+135 This translates into a return on investment to society through increased educational achievement and employment, reductions in crime, and better overall health of children as they mature into adults. ^{136,137} Not only does access to affordable, quality child care make a positive difference for children's health and development, it also allows parents to maintain stable employment and support their families.
+138 The early care education system in tribal communities often consists of a complex network of center-based and home-based care and education settings with funding from varied sources including tribal governments, federal grants, and the Arizona Department of Education.
+139